dolfin-adjoint/pyadjoint/docs/source/documentation/stokes-topology/stokes-topology.rst

 ::

   try:
-      import pyipopt
+      import ipyopt
   except ImportError:
-      print("""This example depends on IPOPT and pyipopt. \
+      print("""This example depends on IPOPT and ipyopt. \
     When compiling IPOPT, make sure to link against HSL, as it \
     is a necessity for practical problems.""")
       raise